diversen/pebble-framework/README.md

 # pebble-framework

-A simple and small php framework.
+A simple and small php framework / library.

 # Requirements